sigp/lighthouse/book/src/help_bn.md

         --proposer-reorg-threshold <PERCENT>
             Percentage of vote weight below which to attempt a proposer reorg.
 Default: 20%

+        --prune-blobs <BOOLEAN>
+            Prune blobs from Lighthouse's database when they are older than the data data availability boundary relative to the current epoch. [default: true]
         --prune-payloads <prune-payloads>
             Prune execution payloads from Lighthouse's database.
 This saves space but imposes load on the execution client, as payloads need to be reconstructed and sent to syncing peers. [default: true]